kamrank89/Netflix-Clone/README.md

 # Netflix-Clone
 In this Project I have tried to clone Netflix website just to practice my skills.
+I have used HTML,CSS and JavaScript to achieve that goal.